samuelgoto/email-otp/README.md

 # Email OTPs

-This is an **early** exporation of mechanisms to facilitade the verification of email addresses on the Web.
+This is an **early** exporation of mechanisms that browsers could expose to facilitade the verification of email addresses on the Web.

 It is largely based on the somewhat analogous mechanisms explored in origin-bound [SMS OTPs](https://github.com/WICG/sms-one-time-codes) and [WebOTP](https://github.com/WICG/web-otp).

+# Why?

+Email verification is a ceremony that websites use to establish ownership of (or access to) a certain email address, typically used as a form of identification at account registration (in combination with passwords) and recovery (e.g. when you forget your password).

+The current norm is, upon acquisition of the user's email (e.g. via a `<input type="email">` form), for the website to send an email with an unguessable one-time code (e.g. typically 4-6 characters, sometimes embedded in a clickable link).
+The user is directed to access their email inbox (typically a native app or a web app), gather that one-time code and return it back to the website to prove access (and hence ownership) of the email address.

+This process is done largely manually (e.g. manually switching tabs between website and email service/app, copying/pasting codes or clicking on links), and hence high friction and prone to phishing.

+We'll make two (big but useful) assumptions going forward:

+- that the email has already been previously acquired by the website and
+- that the incentives are aligned for a cooperative relationship between email services and websites.

 # A Baseline

-As starting point, we are imagining that there is maybe a convention that websites could use cooperatively with email providers to facilitate the verification of email addresses (note, we make two big assumptions here: (a) that the email has already been previously acquired by the website and (b) that the incentives are aligned for a cooperative relationship).
+In this baseline formulation we derive the most basic convention that websites could use cooperatively with email providers to facilitate the verification of email addresses through a modified browser.

-In the first pass, a website uses a newly exposed browser API to declare that it is expecting an email OTP:
+In this two part convention, a website uses a newly exposed browser API to declare that it is interested in an email OTP:

 ```html
 <input autocomplete="one-time-code">